CPSC-292/Fall2025-CourseInfo/Syllabus.md

 Learning depends on engagement, and engagement depends on both the relationship between students and instructors and the general learning environment.
 Engagement is a relationship, and like any other relationship, depends on two people: the instructor and the student.
 Instructors will do their part to come to class prepared with interesting material and a science-based lecture style that includes active learning techniques.
 You are expected to come to class prepared by completing any pre-class videos and assignments and willing to participate in your own learning.
 Furthermore, you are expected to help cultivate a positive and welcoming learning environment for you and your fellow students.
 In order to do this, class attendance _and participation_ is mandatory throughout the semester.

 __How participation will be assessed__: Days in which you don't participate will be recorded.
 This could be due to: absence, excessive lateness (more than 10 minutes), not working on class exercises, not engaging with group work, not engaging in lecture materials, being excessively distracted or distracting (including being off-task on the computer or phone), not viewing lesson videos in a timely manner, etc. Since no one is perfect, three absences will be overlooked during the semester.
-Additional absences will lead to a loss in completed work at the rate of three absences resulting in a deduction of one completed assignment.
+Additional absences will lead to a loss in completed work at the rate of two absences resulting in a deduction of one completed assignment.

 __Link between Assignments and Videos:__ This class is partially flipped, so that you will need to watch a video of lecture content *before* attending the scheduled lecture in which that content will be covered.
 The lecture will consist of in-class work on the linked assignments. *In order for the associated assignment to be marked complete, the lecture video must be completed.*